-We continue dental hygiene from your home to our center by encouraging the children to brush their teeth after each meal.
-The parents must provide a toothbrush, container, and toothpaste so that your child may participate in the program, starting with the pre-toddler.
+We continue dental hygiene from your home to our center by encouraging the children to brush their teeth once a day.
+The parents must provide a toothbrush and container so that your child may participate in the program.
+Only the toddlers and preschoolers brush their teeth.